AutomatedProcessImprovement/start-time-estimator/README.md

 )
 ```

-Add an outlier threshold of 200% and set the Mode to re-estimate outlier estimations too:
+Add an outlier threshold of 200% and set the Mode to calculate the most typical duration too:

 ```python
 # Set up custom configuration